 - On the Refresh Database page, click Create.

-Kill all active requests—Terminates any active requests in the application before starting the refresh
+- Stop all active requests—Terminates any active requests in the application before starting the refresh.

-Enable use of the application for—Allows All users or Administrators to use the application after the refresh
+Enable Use of the Application for: Lets All users or Administrators use the application after the refresh

 To refresh the database now, click Refresh Database, review the confirmation message, and then click Refresh.